Paulocassianoeng/projetos/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
+Este projeto está sob a licença PACCASS.